 Usually I don’t even think of them until the week before and I’ll post something wonderful, like Pound Cake Easter Eggs, but I’ll do it the night before.
 If I’m feeling generous, two nights before.
 So then it’s all, “Here’s a fantastic recipe, but the stores are already filled to the brim with the holiday shoppers and you’ll never pull this off in time.
 Good luck!”
 Yeah, not this time.
 I’ve got ya.
 I’m feeling rather generous this week because I didn’t have a great morning, and I’m recovering.

 There are a few things I love about my cake in a jar recipe, and not just how PRETTY it is.
 It’s that once you learn how to make cake in a jar, that sort of opens up your repertoire for similar recipes.
 You can make them for any season in any color.
 Rainbows!
 Valentines!
 Birthdays!
 Whatever.
 Mason jar cake recipes are pretty much always timely.
 Kid parties.
 Graduations.
 Whatever.
 I know you get the point.
-And I was going to make these for Memorial Day, but couldn’t get my act together.
+And I was going to post these (not make them – I made them years ago) for Memorial Day, but couldn’t get my act together.
+Maternity leave and all.

 5 Red Cupcakes, unfrosted

 5 Blue Cupcakes, unfrosted

 4 Glass Jars, approximately ½ pint size

 1 – First, crumble up the blue cupcakes into a bowl.
 Crumble up the red cupcakes and put those in a separate bowl.